EduSahara™ Worksheet

 • (v)

 A die is thrown twice.
-What is the probability that 6 will not come up either time?
+What is the probability that 1 will come atleast once?

 • (i)